Tottenham Court Road Estate

 Tottenham Court Road

-The Tottenham Court Road estate comprises eight buildings totalling approximately 490,000 sq ft of commercial space, primarily office and retail accommodation, along with two health clubs.
+The Tottenham Court Road estate comprises eight buildings totalling 452,500 sq ft of commercial space, primarily office and retail accommodation, along with two health clubs.

 View on map